 And it’s a village that is now presenting an exhibition highlighting the groundbreaking talents of the artists of Push Pin Studios.
 The show at The Church is arranged by artist, with each of the six having his own work displayed in a specific spot in the gallery.

-“There’s something about the ebullience of this work that I think merited not a messy installation, but kind of salon style, a cult of pleasure on each artist’s wall,” said Gornik.
+“There’s something about the ebullience of this work that I think merited not a messy installation, but kind of salon style, a glut of pleasure on each artist’s wall,” said Gornik.
 “Upstairs, we have objects in vitrines and sculpture in the middle.
 Then we also have books on the table for the library.

 “I want it to feel like a voyage of discovery,” she added.